-Whether you’re new to the world of freelancing, a seasoned veteran in your field, or freelancing while working full time, convincing potential clients that you’re the best fit for the job is always a major hurdle.
+It pays to learn how to write a freelance proposal, whether you’re new to the world of freelancing, a seasoned veteran in your field or freelancing while working a full-time job.
+Convincing potential clients that you’re the best fit for the job (with a strong freelance proposal) is an invaluable skill to learn early on.

 Writing a strong freelance proposal that can beat out experienced competitors, is instrumental to winning the best projects and increasing your income as a freelancer.